filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

 ## Simple Summary

-Adds new prove-commit and replica-update methods to the miner actor which support committing to data and claiming verified allocations without requiring a deal with the built-in market actor.
+Adds new `ProveCommitSectors2` (method 33) and `ProveReplicaUpdates2` (method 34) methods to the miner actor which support committing to data and claiming verified allocations without requiring a built-in market deal.
 Adds a sector→deal mapping in the built-in market actor and deprecates the storage of deal IDs in the miner actor.
-Removes the legacy Miner::PreCommitSector (method 6) and Miner::PreCommitSectorBatch (method 25),
+Removes the legacy `PreCommitSector` (method 6) and `PreCommitSectorBatch` (method 25) in favour of the existing `PreCommitSectorBatch2` (method 28) which requires the sector unsealed CID to be specified while pre-committing.
-in favour of the existing Miner::PreCommitSectorBatch2 (method 28) which requires the sector unsealed CID to be specified while pre-committing.
+Removes the legacy and unused `ProveReplicaUpdates2` (method 29) (giving that name to the new method 34).

 Existing onboarding flows that use the built-in market actor remain fully supported, but optional.